 Hello, this is my first posting here, so please be gentle.
 Hopefully this doesn't count as a trip report.

-I flew LHR->ORD on Saturday and thought I would give an update on the Heathrow experience.
-I was first class on AA.
+on Saturday and thought I would give an update on the Heathrow experience.
+I was first class on AA

 I got to the aiport about three hours before my scheduled departure.
 I knew right away things were bad when there was a huge line just to get into the lift to go from the Heathrow Express up to Terminal 3 departures.
 Only one of the three lifts was in operation, probably deliberately to throttle the flow of people up into the terminal.
 Also, many luggage carts had been moved down there, causing extreme congestion.